prixladi/image-resize/README.md

 ## Routes

-For endpoint, documentation is used swagger available on **/swagger/** route.
+For endpoint documentation there is swagger available on **/swagger/** route after starting the app.

 ## Env variables